PIMFA Women’s Symposium 2026

 We have five minutes built into the agenda after each streamed session to move if anyone wants to mix up their streams – or take a breath and relax before the final sessions

+This session will provide a science-based approach to how different types of training can assist in longevity and lifestyle health.
 Rising above the fads, the session will aim to inspire delegates on how engaging with physical health can be fun, rather than a chore.
 Aiming to inspire in a safe space, this will aim to inspire every attendee to work on their health with a smile on their face.

-Presentation: Creating Psychological Safety: How leaders in the workplace can spot the signs and support mental health at work
+Creating Psychological Safety: How leaders in the workplace can spot the signs and support mental health at work

 During this session, Simoné Meyer explores how psychological safety forms the foundation of a mentally healthy workplace.
 She’ll share practical insights on how managers and employers can recognise early signs that someone may be struggling with their mental health, from subtle behavioural changes to shifts in performance or mood.